tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/how_to_make_time_series_as_fast_as_usain_bolt.md

 As you can see the most performant queries in terms of time and processed bytes (the ones that process the less bytes) use the `SummingMergeTree` engine.

-So, when running time series aggregates in ClickHouse, use `SummingMergeTree` if possible for to speed up your queries!
+So, when running time series aggregates in ClickHouse, use `SummingMergeTree` if possible to speed up your queries!